 I-94 Arrival Record

-It is needed for; I-9, Social Security Number, driver’s license, and requests from IFSS
+It is needed for your I-9, Social Security Number, driver’s license, and requests from IFSS.

 To access this record, visit CBP’s website.
 Your electronic I-94 record should be printed immediately after arrival.

-Please check your I-94 after each entry into the United States to ensure you entered in the correct status and the correct admit until date is listed.
+Please check your I-94 after each entry into the United States to confirm you entered in the correct status and the correct admit until date is listed.
 The status will be listed under “Class of Admission”.
 Class of admission should list “J-1”.
 The admit until date should read “D/S”.
 D/S means duration of status.
-This means that the exchange visitor may remain in the U.S as long as they are properly maintaining their J-1 status.
+This means you may remain in the U.S as long as you properly maintain your J-1 status.

 Visa Page/Stamp

-Although your visa has an expiration date (right circl), it does not determine how long one can remain in the U.S. The visa is only an entry document.
-Once in the U.S, the length a scholar is allowed to remain in the U.S. is dictated by their DS 2019 end date.
+Although your visa stamp has an expiration date (right circle), it does not determine how long you can remain in the U.S. Once in the U.S, you can remain in the U.S. until the end date on your DS-2019.

-Your visa will also list the entries allowed on the visa.
-If you visa lists “M” under entries, that means you can enter the U.S multiple times with the visa.
+Your visa will also list the number of times you can leave and re-enter the U.S. on that visa stamp.
+If you visa lists “M” under entries, that means you can enter the U.S multiple times before the expiration date of the visa stamp.

-The DS 2019 represents a J-1 scholars immigration status and allows scholars to legally work in the U.S J-1 scholars can only work during the dates listed on their DS 2019.
+The DS-2019 represents your immigration status and allows you to legally work in the U.S. You can only work at UW-Madison during the dates listed on your DS-2019.
+You cannot work for any other employer while in the U.S. on your J-1 program.

-It is important to keep all copies of your DS 2019 that you have received.
-If your document is lost, stolen or damaged, please report to IFSS and we can generate a new copy from the Department of State.
+It is important to keep a copy of all your DS-2019s.
+If your document is lost, stolen or damaged, please report to IFSS and we can generate a new DS-2019.

 Health Insurance

-All J-1 Scholars and visa dependents are required to have UW-Madison approved health insurance coverage the duration of their J-1 program.
+All J-1 Scholars and their J-2 dependents are required to have UW-Madison approved health insurance coverage for the duration of their J-1 program.
 J-1 Scholars must purchase SHIP for themselves and any visa dependents or file a qualifying waiver.
+Failure to maintain compliance with the UW-Madison insurance requirement can jeopardize your J-1 program status.
+Program requests (such as extensions or travel signatures) may also be denied by the International Faculty Staff Services office until SHIP compliance is achieved.

-Individual and private insurance plans (including Marketplace plans) DO NOT qualify.
+Individual and private insurance plans (including Marketplace and travel plans) DO NOT qualify.

 This is an accordion element with a series of buttons that open and close related content panels.